 - You can help your children build credit scores: Want your children to steadily build a strong credit score?
 Adding them as authorized users can help do this.
 Many younger adults have no credit score at all because they don’t have enough of a credit history to have built one.
 Every time you make an on-time payment on your American Express account, it will strengthen your credit score, as well as help users who don’t have a score build one of their own.

 - Help to those with damaged scores: Maybe you know a family member or friend with a weak credit score.
-By adding them as authorized users, you can help them repair their weak scores.
-Again, every payment you make on time is reported to the credit bureaus.
-These payments will also count for your authorized users, helping them improve their scores over time.
+By adding them as authorized users, you can help them repair their low scores.
+Again, every payment you make is reported to the credit bureaus.
+These payments will also count for your authorized users, so on-time payments will help them improve their scores over time.

 - You’re responsible for authorized users’ charges: You’re responsible for any charges your authorized users make each month.
 If they run up an excessive amount of debt and refuse to pay for it?
 You’re responsible for covering that payment.
 You can control some of this by setting spending limits for authorized users, but adding additional cards to your account is still risky.